Overview of Oregon’s State Plan Personal Care Program

 Before You Apply

-As part of the application process, applicants will need to gather documentation for submission.
+As part of the application process, applicants need to gather documentation for submission.
 Examples include copies of Social Security and Medicare cards, previous bank statements, proof of income, and copies of life insurance policies, property deeds, and pre-need burial contracts.
 Unfortunately, a common reason applications are held up is required documentation is missing or not submitted in a timely manner.

 Application Process

 To apply for SPPC, seniors and adult applicants who are disabled should contact their local Area Agency on Aging (AAA) office or Aging and People with Disabilities (APD) office.
-Contact information by county can be found here.
+See contact information by county.
 Alternatively, persons can call the Oregon Department of Human Services at 1-800-282-8096.

 Approval Process & Timing